 4. Incorporated packages

 Tools implemented in iPat allow users to do genome-wide associate study (GWAS) and genomic selection (GS).
-Curretly GWAS can be performed by GAPIT, FarmCPU and PLINK, and GS can be done by GAPIT, rrBLUP and BGLR in iPat.
+Currently GWAS can be performed by GAPIT, FarmCPU and PLINK, and GS can be done by GAPIT, rrBLUP and BGLR in iPat.
 Tables below are the input arguments available in iPat: